CaptchaLone/HelNET/readme.md

 ## Helmet Detection Model

-This model is used to detect whether a person had helmets on or not.
+This model is used to detect whether a person had a helmet on or not.
 It is trained using PyTorch and the Open Images dataset.
 The idea is that if the model detects a person going into a contruction site without a helmet the program would warn the person.

 ## The Algorithm